Shamokin (village): French and Indian War

-In November 1755, following an attack on Gnadenhütten in which ten missionaries were killed and the church was burned, the Moravian missionaries at Shamokin, in fear of their lives, abandoned the mission and fled to Bethlehem, Pennsylvania.
+In November 1755, following the Gnadenhütten massacre in which eleven missionaries were killed and the mission house was burned, the Moravian missionaries at Shamokin, in fear of their lives, abandoned the mission and fled to Bethlehem, Pennsylvania.

 There were only about 200 warriors among the Shamokin Lenape, but their numbers were soon bolstered by approximately 700 Ohio Lenape who came east to join them in their raids.
 By March 1756, five months after the massacre at Penn's Creek, they had killed some 200 settlers and taken an equal number captive.
 Settlers across eastern Pennsylvania left their homesteads and moved to more populated areas to the south and east.

 Abandonment, 1756

 On 14 April 1756, Pennsylvania Governor Robert Hunter Morris officially declared war on the Delaware Nation, offering a bounty of $130 for the scalp of every Lenape male over ten years of age and $50 for a Lenape woman's scalp, or $150 for a male Lenape prisoner and $130 for a female one.
 Concerned over the possibility of attack, the leaders of Shamokin burned the village and the population relocated to another community on Nescopeck Creek.
 A scouting party led by George Allen visited the site on 3 June and found it abandoned.